 The collector operating conditions must be open to the transmission line to which at least one flow must be sent to the inlet collector from at least one transmission line, and at least one flow like the state inlet collector for flow input and output.
-The collector operating conditions must be open to the transmission line, where at least one flow must be sent to the inlet collector from at least one transmission line, and at least one flow similar to the state inlet collector for flow input and output.
+The collector operating conditions must be open to the transmission line, where at least one flow must be sent to the inlet collector for flow input and output.
+The sent to the inlet collector for flow input and output.
 Within the scope of this study, the alternatives in which the gas taken from the east, north and south transmission lines with different scenarios are pressurized to the west transmission lines are numbered B1, B2, B3, B4, B5, and B6.
 The pressurization alternatives of the gas taken from the western, northern, and southern transmission lines with different scenarios to the eastern transmission lines are numbered as D1, D2, D3, D4, and D5.
 These are shown in detail in Table 5.

-FROM LINE OPTION TO
+FROM LINE OPTION ТО

 East B1

 East + South B2

-East + North B3 West
+East + North вз West

 East + North + South B4

 East B5 West + South

 North + South B6 West

-West D1
+West

 South D2 East

 North D3

 North + South D4 East + West

 West + North D5 East